wahabk/Clinostat/docs/1_documentation.md

 Clinostats are usually used in biology for plants, cell cultures, and small animals such as fish.

-1 - OpenClino shall be robust to failures to not harm the animals or samples.
+1 OpenClino shall be robust to failures to not harm the animals or samples.
+4 Openclino must be simple, accessible, and affordable, requiring no machining.
-2 - OpenClino should operate in hot and humid environments such as incubators.
+2 OpenClino should operate in hot and humid environments such as incubators.
-3 - OpenClino should operate as a clinostat or RPM.
+3 OpenClino should operate as a clinostat or RPM.

 At the moment it is a work in progress.
 I'm not an electrical engineer so this is 12v.
 Be careful with your electronics.
-At the moment it functions as a clino but not an RPM.
+At the moment it functions as a clino but not a true RPM.
 The motors can't start a new direction or speed independently.
 You can buy waterproof nema17s and have the electronics outside of the incubator if needed.

 ## Code